aliencaocao/netease_cloudmusic_discord_rpc/README.md

 If you close the program window with X, the program will continue to run in the background as a tray icon.
 Right-click the tray icon to control the program.

-The program requires administrator permission to work properly.
-Please right-click on the exe, and click run as administrator.
+If you run NCM as admin, then the program will also require admin permission to work.
+Otherwise, no admin permission is required.

 Not compatible with third-party Discord clients such as BetterDiscord.